by Jenna Kalinsky

 - An agent hustles the industry on your behalf and will often negotiate additional publishing opportunities for you (either having to do with promoting the book or as separate submissions) such as newspaper editorials, essays or chapter excerpts in magazines, and even film or TV options.

-- The process is very long and emotionally challenging.
+- The process of finding and signing with a literary agent can be long and emotionally challenging.
 Finding an agent can take anywhere from a few days to several years.
 After you sign on with an agent, the agent will typically have you edit the book to their specifications (most agents also serve as editors to some degree), which could take a month to a year.
 Then they will attempt to sell the book, which can take anywhere from a week to a year to not at all.